Dirty Deeds Done Dirt Cheap (song): Composition

 Two of the services offered share names with AC/DC's first two Australian albums, T.N.T. and High Voltage.
 They are also the names of songs that appeared on Australia's T.N.T. and the international version of High Voltage.

 The song is written in E minor.

 Influences

 The phrase "Dirty Deeds Done Dirt Cheap" is an homage to the cartoon Beany and Cecil, which Angus Young watched when he was a child.
 One of the cartoon's characters was named Dishonest John, who carried a business card that read: "Dirty Deeds Done Dirt Cheap.
 Holidays, Sundays, and Special Rates."
 “It was Angus that came up with the song title…" Malcolm Young told Mark Blake.
 "It was based on a cartoon character that had the phrase as his calling card."

 Use in popular culture

 The song was the namesake for the Stand in the manga JoJo's Bizarre Adventure: Steel Ball Run, used by Funny Valentine.

 It was used in the background of Captain Boomerang's introduction in the 2016 film Suicide Squad.

-The song was featured uncredited in the second episode of Koala Man.
+The song was featured uncredited in the second episode of Koala Man, and also in the first episode of Off Campus.